-- Place 4 corn tortillas on bottom of dish.
+- Place 4 corn tortillas on bottom of casserole dish.
 (Note: Tortillas will not entirely cover bottom.)

 - Using a large bowl, combine both cheeses; stir until well combined.

-- Spread ~⅓ of the filling mixture on top of the tortillas.
-Spread ~¼ of the cheeses on top of the filling.
+- Spread ~⅓ of the beef mixture on top of the tortillas.
+Sprinkle ~¼ of the cheeses on top of the meat mixture.
 Add 4 more tortillas on top.
 Repeat process until all ingredients have been used, finishing with 4 corn tortillas and the remaining cheese on top.

-- Bake uncovered for 25-30 minutes, or until cheeses have melted and lasagna is heated through.
+- Place pan in oven and bake uncovered for 25-30 minutes, or until cheeses have melted and lasagna is heated through.